newtfire/textAnalysis-Hub/Install-eXist-dB.md

 * On the new page that opens, scroll down to the section titled Downloads.
 This links four different kinds of download files, for different kinds of computers and installation environments (ranging from Linux, to Mac, to Windows).
 * Now, follow instructions below for your computer:

-## Windows
+## Installation

+### Mac
+1. For Mac users, download the exist distribution with this file extension: **.dmg**.
+(Today that distribution is named ` eXist-db-5.2.0.dmg`.
+In your finder, click on the `.dmg` installation file and open it, and you should be prompted to send it to your Applications.
+1. Open eXist-dB from your Applications.
+As you are prompted for set up, follow instructions as needed in the section below.

-### Installation
+### Windows
 1. For Windows users, download the exist distribution marked **.jar** at the end .
 (Today that distribution is named ` exist-installer-5.2.0.jar`.)
 1. Double-click the `.jar` file you downloaded.
 This opens the eXistdb Installer.
 Click the green Next button, and then use the Browse button to select an installation path where you want this to be installed. eXist will warn you if you are installing it in a directory with other files, so you may want to create a new directory for this.
 (For example, I am installing in the default location at `C:\eXist-db\data`).
 1. eXist will ask you where to store its data directory.
 This is where your database files will be stored.
 We recommend accepting the destination that eXist-dB suggests (inside the directory you selected for installation).

+## Setup
-1. eXist will now prompt you to enter an admin Password.
+1. eXist will prompt you to enter an admin Password.
 You don't have to do this (you can leave this blank), but you may want to if you're worried about security, for example if you are installing on a laptop you often use in public places like a coffee shop.
 Here's what the eXist developers say:

 ```
 The Admin Password is a password for the eXist-db administrator account, or more commonly, the "admin" account.